 Rwanda, situated in the heart of East Africa, is a small yet densely populated country.
 Its economy is primarily driven by agriculture, tourism, and technology.
 The government has been focused on boosting economic growth and reducing poverty to improve the well-being of its people.

-Read: Cryptocurrency Adoption Around the World: Gabon
+See Also: Cryptocurrency Adoption Around the World: Nigeria

 Current Economic Situation in Rwanda